Twisted metal, rushing wind: A narrowly avoided disaster as jet’s wall rips away at 3 miles high

 Then suddenly a 2-foot-by-4-foot (61-centimeter-by-122-centimeter) piece of fuselage covering an unoperational emergency exit behind the left wing blew out.
 Only seven seats on the flight were unoccupied, and as fate would have it, these included the two seats closest to the blown-out hole.

 The oxygen masks dropped immediately, and Bartlett saw a flight attendant walking down the aisle toward the affected row, leaning forward as if facing a stiff wind.
-Then flight attendants began moving passengers from the area where the blowout occurred and helped them move away.
+Then flight attendants began moving passengers from the area where the blowout occurred.

 Among them was the teenage boy moved next to Bartlett.